 Students sleep in bunk-beds in multi-bedded rooms of 4-8 people, while staff stay in twins.
 All rooms benefit from en-suite facilities, and all guests have access to WiFi.

-Breakfast is served in the hostel, but evening meals are taken in a nearby restaurant.
+Breakfast is served in the hostel, but the evening meal is taken in a nearby restaurant.
 The hostel also has a terrace and a lounge area equipped with a TV & audio equipment.
 View on map

 H2 Hotel Berlin Alexanderplatz